CAIT-NV Logo

 Adaptive Testing Algorithm

-CAIT-NV implements a maximum information adaptive algorithm that tailors the test to each examinee, dynamically selecting items to maximize measurement precision at their estimated ability level.
-This creates a more efficient and personalized testing experience.
+CAIT-NV implements a maximum information selection algorithm that dynamically tailors the test to each individual.
+The algorithm selects items that provide the most information at your current ability estimate, creating a more efficient and personalized testing experience compared to traditional fixed-length assessments.

 Adaptive Item Selection Process